-How our Advanced Diploma of Groupwork Facilitation came to be
+How our Advanced Groupwork Facilitation Course came to be

 Our co-founder Glen Ochre long harboured a passion for working with people at a deeper level, over an extended period of time.
 Glen was a great cook; she would take recipe books and magazines to bed and conjure up meals that looked nothing like the originals, but were specco.
 Similarly, Glen dreamt up the Advanced Diploma of Group Facilitation.
 The breadth, depth and boldness of this course are breathtaking.